just-the-docs/just-the-docs-tests/collections/_tests/profiles/jekyll-doc-tsl2/index.md

 reported a build time of 420 seconds for the 559 pages of the cut-down site using `just-the-docs` v0.3.3, but just 42 seconds with v0.4.0.[^1]

-Note that navigation hierarchy of the cut-down repo is broken:
+Note that navigation hierarchy of the cut-down repo was broken:
-`parent` fields of many source files specify directory names, `grand_parent` fields are blank, and the hierarchy appears to be more than three levels deep.
+`parent` fields of many source files specify directory names, `grand_parent` fields are blank, and the hierarchy was 4 levels deep.
-These issues might have affected the build times reported in the profiles.
+These issues affected the build times reported in the profiles.
+They have now been rectified, and all the profiles updated.

 [^1]: v0.4.0 was released only a couple of days before the original post.